 3. A failure to describe music or SFX to be used.

-1. A lack of transitions, especially "fade to _" at the open and "fade to black" at the close.
+4. A description of graphics text to be keyed over closing shot which isn't in the script.1.
+A lack of transitions, especially "fade to _" at the open and "fade to black" at the close.

 2. Only occasional use of shot size designations (LS, MCU, etc.).